-At Constellations, quality is one of our very best unique selling points.
-Yes, you could go to the high street and buy costume jewellery cheaper, but we believe in longevity in contemporary pieces that look and feel like quality and are going to last you a long time with proper care.
-We don’t want anything that your skin might react to, or that may turn your skin a funny shade of green.
+At Constellations, quality is one of our very best unique selling points (USPs).
+Yes, you could go to the high street and buy costume jewellery cheaper, but we believe in longevity in contemporary pieces that look and feel like quality and are going to last you a long time (with proper care).
+We don’t sell anything that your skin might react to, isn't hypoallergenic or that might turn your skin a funny shade of green.

 That means crafting all of our jewellery from the finest metals.
 You won’t find any metal alloys (brass, copper or fake silver and gold) here.